History of Arnold Schwarzenegger in Timeline

 2008: Baena filed for divorce

-In 2008, Mildred Patricia Baena filed for divorce from her husband, Rogelio.
-Baena had a son with Arnold Schwarzenegger, and Rogelio questioned the paternity of the child.
+In 2008, Mildred Patricia Baena filed for divorce from her husband, Rogelio, a few months after Joseph's birth.

-On April 20, 2009, Arnold Schwarzenegger was invited to open the 2009 SAE World Congress in Detroit, in recognition of his contribution to the US motor industry.
+On April 20, 2009, Arnold Schwarzenegger was invited to open the 2009 SAE World Congress in Detroit in respect for his contribution to the direction of the US motor industry.

 On June 19, 2009, Arnold Schwarzenegger's private jet made an emergency landing at Van Nuys Airport after the pilot reported smoke coming from the cockpit.
-No one was harmed.
+No one was harmed in the incident.

 On February 12, 2010, Arnold Schwarzenegger participated in the Vancouver Olympic Torch relay, handing off the flame to Sebastian Coe.

-In May 2010, Esteban Núñez, son of Fabian Núñez, pleaded guilty to voluntary manslaughter and received a 16-year prison sentence for the death of Luis Santos.
+In May 2010, Esteban Núñez, son of Fabian Núñez, pleaded guilty to voluntary manslaughter and was sentenced to 16 years in prison for the death of Luis Santos.

-2010: Bought house for Baena and their son
+2010: Bought house for Patty Baena and son

-In 2010, Arnold Schwarzenegger bought a new four-bedroom house with a pool for Mildred Patricia "Patty" Baena and their son Joseph in Bakersfield, California.
-This was before the information was revealed to the public in 2011.
+In 2010, Arnold Schwarzenegger bought a new four-bedroom house with a pool for Mildred Patricia Baena and their son in Bakersfield, California.

 2010: Cameo in "The Expendables"